 - The preaching of repentance.
 The Gospel always issues a radical ultimatum to its listeners.

-- The promise of forgiveness to those who come.
-It encapsulates every blessing from God.
+- The promise of forgiveness to those who come to Jesus, encapsulating every blessing from God.

 - It must be preached to all nations.
 God is no respecter of persons, but whoever fears him from every nation, and sincerely believes, will be saved.